IronFoundry/dea_ng/WINDOWS.md

 It is recommended to use the [installation package](#installation-package) to install the V2 DEA on Windows.

-Be sure to update your Cloud Controller's `config/stacks.yml` to recognize the `mswin-clr` stack:
+Be sure to update your Cloud Controller's `config/stacks.yml` to recognize the `windows2012` stack:

 ```
 $ cat cloud_controller_ng/config/stacks.yml